stephenWanjala/KomposeTable/README.md

 *   **Compose Multiplatform:** Designed to work seamlessly across different platforms supported by Compose.

 ## Example Usage
+See sample Usage in [CRSP CalcKMP ](https://github.com/stephenWanjala/CRSPCalcKMp/tree/useTable) on the `useTable` branch

 Here's an example of how to use `KomposeTable` to display a list of football teams: